haavardnk/IIA4217/_posts/2020-10-19-IoT Control System.md

 In thingspeak the values of $y$, $u$, $r$, $Kp$ and $Ti$ is implemented and sent from Labview.
 The values are sent to thingspeak using MQTT where it publishes all 5 values at once.
 There is a limit to thingspeak free plan that only supports updating the value every 15 seconds, so the data is of low resolution.

+MQTT was chosen instead of HTTP because HTTP was not reliable.
+First off the response time was too big and second it was not able to send five requests at once.
+MQTT solved both of these by being responsive, fast and sending all values at once.

 All in all it works great.
 Using a premium plan would enable high frequency MQTT publishing which would help a lot.
 Getting data from Thingspeak is also easy to implement using a MQTT subscribe block.

 A screenshot of the Thingspeak GUI can be seen in *Figure 6*